Wicked (musical): Non-replica productions

 A Swedish production premiered on September 16, 2023, at the Gothenburg opera house, starring Anna Salonen as Glinda and Feline Andersson as Elphaba; the production is directed by Samuel Harjanne with translations done by Calle Norlén.
 A new Danish production starred Johanne Milland as Glinda and Nanna Rossen as Elphaba.
 It opened September 16, 2024 at Fredericia Musicalteater.
 The production transferred to the Tivoli Concert Hall from October 11 until 19 before returning to Fredericia Musicalteater for the remainder of its run.
 The production also starred Diluckshan Jeyaratnam as Fiyero, Anders Gjellerup Koch as The Wizard, Cecilie Thiim as Madame Morrible, Christian Lund as Dr. Dillamond, Marie Louise Hansen as Nessarose, and Jens Kau Wahlers Nielsen as Boq.

-Two days ahead of the release of the movie adaptation, a Norwegian production was announced, set to premiere at Folketeateret, Oslo in March 2025.
-It will be the first Norwegian production of the musical and a replica production of 2024 Danish production.
-Norwegian singer Alexandra Rotan has been cast as Glinda.
+The first Norwegian production opened at Folketeateret, Oslo in March 2025.
+It was a replica production of 2024 Danish production.
+Alexandra Rotan played Glinda.

-On March 18, 2025, a new Brazilian production opened at Teatro Renault.
+On March 18, 2025, a Brazilian production opened at Teatro Renault.
 Ruiz and Bang once again reprised their roles as Elphaba and Glinda, respectively.
 They were joined by Hipólyto as Fiyero, Baccic as the Wizard, Karin Hils as Madame Morrible, Arízio Magalhães as Doctor Dillamond, Luisa Bresser as Nessarose and Thadeu Torres as Boq.

 On April 5, 2025, the first Polish production opened at ROMA Musical Theatre with Stephen Schwartz and Winnie Holzman in the audience, starring Natalia Krakowiak as Elphaba, Anna Federowicz as Glinda, Marcin Franc as Fiyero, Damian Aleksander as The Wizard, Katarzyna Walczak as Madame Morrible, Joanna Gorzała as Nessarose, Karol Jankiewicz as Boq and Wojciech Dmochowski as Doctor Dillamond.
 The production was director by Wojciech Kępczyński and the translation done by Michał Wojnarowski.
-There are seven performances a week and it is an open-ended run.

-A Spanish-language production officially opened on October 8, 2025 at the Nuevo Teatro Alcalá in Madrid, Spain, starring Cristina Picos as Elphaba and Cristina Llorente as Glinda.
+A Spanish-language production officially opened on October 8, 2025, at the Nuevo Teatro Alcalá in Madrid, Spain, starring Cristina Picos as Elphaba and Cristina Llorente as Glinda.

 On October 3, 2025, the first Austrian production opened at The Stadttheater Baden, starring Laura Panzeri as Elphaba, Vanessa Heinz as Glinda, Timotheus Hollweg as Fiyero, Beppo Binder as Dr. Dillamond, Anna Rosa Döller as Nessarose, Jens Emmert as Boq (renamed "Moq"), Maya Hakvoort as Madame Morrible (renamed "Madame Akaber"), with Mark Seibert and Andreas Lichtenberger sharing the role of The Wizard.

+The first Hungarian production of the show is set to be premiered in the Szeged Open Air Theatre in the 14th of August, 2026.
+The production will be directed by Vajk Szente.